dblock/kahneraja.github.io/_posts/2016-01-09-what-is-a-feedback-seeking-culture-and-how-do-we-get-there.md

 ### The four stages to feedback seeking maturity.

 Each of these stages is a huge leap forwards and requires a lot of training and work to progress.

+I see a strong correlation between this and Tuckman's four stages of team development.
+Handling feeback well is the key to allowing a team to go from Forming and Storming to Norming and Performing.

 #### Stage 1.
 Silence